On this page

 Please advise us of any corrections needed to entries on WhatPub.
 We would also particularly like to know about changes of ownership, new landlords, new interesting beers in a pub, or where traditional ale is now on sale or has been taken out.

-Anyone can provide such updates by using the “Update” facility on the relevant pub's WhatPub page or by advising the Branch Pub Database Co-ordinator, John Winkley .
+Anyone can provide such updates by using the “Update” facility on the relevant pub's WhatPub page or by emailing the Branch Pub Database Co-ordinator, John Winkley on .

 We believe that an institution that has served this country so well for so long, and still gives so much pleasure to millions of people deserves more respect.
-If there is a threat of closure to a pub then our Branch Pub Protection Officer, Gareth Forster would like to hear about it.
+If there is a threat of closure to a pub then our Branch Pub Protection Officer, Bruce Singleton would like to hear about it.

 Many things go into making a good pub but we believe the most important of all is for a pub to regularly serve traditional cask ales in top condition.
 Unlike other beers, real ale is a living, breathing, pure commodity with natural ingredients and no artificial preservatives.
 It needs to be stored and served in such a way so it is in prime condition when it reaches the glass.
 This is second nature to all good publicans.